-Develop and deliver systematic and sequential offerings of Formation that seek to form Christian Disciples and encounter the mystery of God.
+- Deepen our understanding of Formation as staff both personally and collectively. - Develop and deliver systematic and sequential offerings of Formation that seek to form Christian Disciples and encounter the mystery of God. - Formation opportunities and practices which began this year will be embedded into school procedure.

-In 2023, our Learning focus will be on Mathematics
+In 2024, our Learning focus will be on teaching strategies required for the implementation of the NSW English and Mathematics Syllabus.